-The National Golf Club is Australia’s largest private golf club and it’s situated in Cape Schanck on the dramatically undulating and beautifully sandy seaside land of Victoria’s Mornington Peninsula.
+The National Golf Club is Australia’s largest private golf club and it’s situated in two locations, downtown Frankston North and Cape Schanck on the dramatically undulating and beautifully sandy seaside land of Victoria’s Mornington Peninsula.

-There’s no shortage of golf to be played at the National Golf Club, with three courses to choose from… the Old, the Ocean and the Moonah.
-All three courses appear in Australia’s Top 50 but if you only have the chance to play one round at the National Golf Club, make sure it’s on the Moonah course, which was designed by Greg Norman and Bob Harrison.
+There’s no shortage of golf to be played at The National Golf Club's Mornington site, with three courses to choose from… the Old, the Gunnamatta (formerly called the Ocean) and the Moonah.
+All three courses appear in Australia’s Top 50 but if you only have the chance to play one round at The National Golf Club, make sure it’s on the Moonah course, which was designed by Greg Norman and Bob Harrison.

 The Mornington Peninsula could easily be one long stretch of golf holes and it must have been a challenge for the architects to decide on their routing plan.
 The rolling topography is perfectly suited to golf but the property is irregularly shaped which no doubt made the routing even trickier.
 The links-like land pitches and rolls across swales and hollows in a most pleasing manner, but when the fickle prevailing winds are up, hold on to your hat and ignore your scorecard.